digitaltrails/vdu_controls/README.md

 > interface with **libddcutil**, it's faster and more reponsive than the older
 > command-based implementation.
 The older command based approach is still the default.
 >
-> If you'd like to try the **ddcutil-service**, you'd need to build and install it,
+> If you'd like to try the **ddcutil-service**, it's written in C, so you'd
-> it's one C file, just `make` and install it as a user session daemon.
-It doesn't
+> probably need to build and install it (I do have an RPM for OpenSUSE Tumbleweed).
-> need to be installed as root, it can also be started manually from the command
+> It's one C file,  it doesn't need to be installed as root, it can also be started
-> line.
+> manually from the command line.
 It will build against any libddcutil from 1.4 onward.
-For details, see:
+> For install/build details, see:
 >
 >    https://github.com/digitaltrails/ddcutil-service
 >